 The Watkins Memorial Collection continued to grow through the influence of Duncan Phillips.
 Following the death of artist Katherine Drier in 1952, her friend and Dada artist Marcel Duchamp offered Phillips the works in Dreier's personal collection.
 After much deliberation, Phillips selected seventeen works for his museum, The Phillips Collection, and suggested that twelve paintings and sculptures be given to the fledgling Watkins Gallery at American University to honor his long-standing friendship with Watkins.
 This gift included works by Werner Drewes, Joseph Stella, Heinrich Campendonck, Marc Chagall, Paul Klee, Kurt Schwitters, Jacques Villon, and David Burliuk.
 Over the next fifty years, the Watkins Memorial Collection at the AU Museum has grown to host over 6,000 objects.

 Through a generous donation by Cyrus and Myrtle Katzen in 2005, the Katzen Arts Center opened on the campus of American University.
 With the Watkins Memorial Collection as its core, the AU Museum adopted the mission of presenting exhibitions that mirrored the city of Washington, DC, with a focus on political, international, and local art.
+The Corcoran Legacy Collection, acquired in 2018, expanded the collection by over 9,000 objects.

 The 44,000 square foot museum space includes three levels and offers the opportunity to present multiple exhibitions at a time, with approximately 24 exhibitions mounted annually.